Alexmruth/SIT305ass2/readme.txt

 - Not enough commits + changelog items to pass at this frequency.
 - You're still missing a licenses.txt file.

+## Thanks Henry!
+I appreciate the suggestions!
+I plan on implementing it.
 # Henry comments 17/April
 - Great fixes.
 May I make one suggestion.
 When doing conversations, if you want them to be in order, use an array, not a map with keys.
 Not this: